mschmitt/ansible-pull-testbed/README.md

 - [ ] Maybe use form-multipart instead of encoding things into filename (good enough for Webdav prototype)
 - [ ] Actual deployments may want to have the submission role packaged and deployed with the ansible-pull wrapper

+## Obstacles

+- No public readable git in target environment
+- Will need to have gitlab token packaged
+- Gitlab token decay

 ## ansible-pull.sh

 ```